Tatenda-Prince/Building-an-Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 ![image_alt](https://github.com/Tatenda-Prince/Building-an-Image-Labels-Generator-Using-Amazon-Rekognition/blob/e6d9b22e7b67a493651dc278c7df3527600f482e/img/Screenshot%202025-01-29%20161032.png)

-## Step: Create a Role for our Lambda
+## Step 3: Create a Role for our Lambda

 1.Navigate to "IAM" home console search Roles on your left hand side click on it and you will see a orange button that says create role